kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ## Step 2: Setting up a Role

-We'll want to create an AWS Role with a trust relationship to our OIDC provider.
-This would allow the AWS IAM role to be assumed by the provider, specifically for the service accounts in `gloo` and `discovery`.
+Create an AWS Role with a trust relationship to your OIDC provider.
+This allows the provider to assume the AWS IAM role, specifically for the service accounts in `gloo` and `discovery`.

 ```shell
 cat <<EOF > trust-relationship.json